-I really love how the felt letters are so hands on and inviting.
+I really love how these homemade felt letters are so hands-on and inviting.
 Kids can easily move them around and flip them over to make words or just learn the letters themselves.
 And the best part is that they are so easy to make ~ you can do while you are anywhere.
-It doesn’t take much concentration at all.
-I was able to do these while the kids were playing over the last few days.
+I was able to make these while the kids were playing over the last few days.

-I had a huge stash from when I actually had time to do embroidery in the past, so I searched for the closest matches I had to the felt.
-(There are 6 strands in the embroidery thread~ I pulled it into two sets of three for this project.)
+4. Find some matching embroidery thread and thread your needle.
+(I had a huge stash from when I actually had time to do embroidery in the past, so I searched for the closest matches I had to the felt.
+There are 6 strands in the embroidery thread I used~ I pulled it into two sets of three for this project.)

-Then I began stitching around the edges using a simple whip stitch.
-(Here’s a little tutorial if you are unfamiliar with this kind of stitch.)
+5. Stitch around the edge of the pinned letters using a simple whip stitch.
+(Here’s a tutorial if you are unfamiliar with this kind of stitch.)

 Lucy and Theo enjoyed playing with the completed felt letters.
 My next goal is to do the letters for our long, 9 letter last name and then finally the rest of the alphabet!